tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

 title: Haskell package checklist
 ---

-- This post is a complete checklist for developing a Haskell package.
+This post covers everything you need to know about how to develop a Haskell package.
-- It won't go into super specifics, but it'll touch on everything necessary.
+I decided to create it because I have made a few packages and nothing covers the entire process.
-- The [Cabal user guide](https://www.haskell.org/cabal/users-guide/developing-packages.html) provides good low-level information but doesn't cover everything a package needs.
+The [Cabal user guide](https://www.haskell.org/cabal/users-guide/developing-packages.html) provides good low-level information, and Sebastiaan Visser's [Towards a better Haskell package](http://fvisser.nl/post/2013/may/28/towards-a-better-haskell-package.html) gives some nice high-level guidance.
-- Sebastiaan's [Towards a better Haskell package](http://fvisser.nl/post/2013/may/28/towards-a-better-haskell-package.html) is good but I disagree with some points and it's a little old.
-- My Stack template [Haskeleton]({% post_url 2014-03-04-haskeleton-a-haskell-project-skeleton %}) implements most if not all of the ideas listed here.
-- My Rocket League replay parser [Rattletrap]({% post_url 2016-11-15-parse-and-generate-rocket-league-replays-with-haskell %}) is a real-world package following these guidelines.
+This post covers both of those and then some.

 - **Use Git for source control.**
   If it's not in source control, it doesn't exist.